davecanderson/docs/docs/admin-ui-redis.md

 ### String

-The same functionality is available for all Data Types, whilst **Strings** contain first-class support for JSON strings in their **Pretty**:
+The same functionality is available for all Data Types, whilst **Strings** contain first-class support for JSON strings in the **Pretty** tab:

 ![](/images/admin-ui/admin-ui-redis-string-pretty.png)